 “Never heard of them.”

 Now Masterson contributed to the conversation, his archaic Wild West accent a contrast to the sophisticated nature of his talk.
-“Halanans are a humanoid race with psionic abilities, Commodore, which for them principally manifest in something they call psychoprojective telepathy, a form of bilocation where, when they’re asleep or unconscious, they can send out into the world solid images of themselves that can act out subconscious desires and personality traits, which the host experiences it as if they’re dreaming.”
+“Halanans are a humanoid race with psionic abilities, Commodore, which for them principally manifest in something they call psychoprojective telepathy, a form of bilocation where, when they’re asleep or unconscious, they can send out into the world solid images of themselves that can act out subconscious desires and personality traits, which the host experiences as if they’re dreaming.”

 He indicated Latrelle.
 “Our saloon owner here’s Halanan on his mother’s side, and has enough of her people’s ability to let him pull the same trick… with a few variations.”